MaryiaVinogradova/Portfolio/README.md

   This is a professional portfolio based on React.

 ## Installation & Usage
-  For installation and usage open VS code terminal and run `npm i`, `npm runn build`.
-After your dependences are installed - run `npm start` to see the portfolio page.
+  For installation and usage open VS code terminal and run `npm i`.
+After your dependences are installed - run `npm start` to see the portfolio page where you can see my story, portfolio and resume.
+Or connect too me.

 ## License
   [MIT License](https://opensource.org/licenses/MIT)